Lessons from pendulums: A design comparison of three lab activities: Closing thoughts

 \section{Closing thoughts}

-The differences among our lab activities demonstrate that epistemic agency and framing can engender multiple, distinct forms of pedagogical structures.
-We see this as an opportunity: to innovate, to explore, to try things out, and to conduct scholarship that deepens our understanding of what works.
-The varied instructional environments studied here certainly do not span the entire design space.
-Given the heterogeneity of national and global lab contexts, exploration and innovation are necessary for the pursuit of developing flexible and adaptable pedagogical structures or, more broadly, generating actionable design inspiration.
+The differences among our lab activities demonstrate that a theoretical framework of epistemic agency and framing can engender multiple, distinct forms of pedagogical structures.Our labs provide a sample, but they certainly do not span the entire design space.
+There is plenty of opportunity, for curriculum designers as for instructors, to innovate, to explore, to try things out, as well as to conduct scholarship that deepens our understanding of what works.
+Given the heterogeneity of national and global lab contexts \cite{Holmes_landscape2020, Geschwind_global2024}, there is not only opportunity but also necessity, for local inquiry by instructors, as well as for the development of curricula that are flexible and adaptable to local circumstances.

-In reflecting on how curriculum developers and the broader PER ecosystem can work towards more useful research outputs, Elby \& Yerdelen-Damar introduced the notion of \textit{instructionally generative fodder}: descriptions of curriculum, related research of student activity and learning in designed contexts, and more general research into learning that provide actionable insight into learning and how to support it \cite{elby_rethinking_2020}.
-To optimize the generativity of descriptions of curriculum, they suggest that developers make available and clear to instructors the rationale for design decisions, including revisions.
+In reflecting on how curriculum developers and the broader PER ecosystem can work towards more useful research outputs, Elby \& Yerdelen-Damar introduced the notion of \textit{instructionally generative fodder}: descriptions of curriculum, related research of student activity and learning in designed contexts, and more general research that provides actionable insight into learning and how to support it \cite{elby_rethinking_2020}.
+To optimize the generativity of curricular products, they suggest that developers make the rationale for design decisions available and clear to instructors, including points of uncertainty.

-We support that suggestion.
-Our examination of our own curricula helped us recognize and articulate aspects of the reasoning that play significant roles in our developing and refining activities and materials.
-With this in mind, and given our work here, we suggest a shift in how developers describe and explain curricula, to focus on \textit{design reasoning}.
-This shift puts the emphasis on how decisions are made and how a curriculum is expected to mediate learning.
-Instructors' access to developers' reasoning for particular features will help them in their own reasoning as they adopt and perhaps customize curricula for their students.
+In recent years, there has been a push for PER scholars to include more detailed and more useful descriptions of theory in curriculum development.
+In doing this work, researchers have commonly focused on design decisions and choices\textemdash making more decisions explicit and connecting them to theoretical frameworks.
+We suggest a slight shift in focus, to instead emphasize \textit{design reasoning}.
+That is, descriptions of curriculum should bring to the fore the reasoning involved in how design decisions are made and how a curriculum is expected to mediate learning.
+This suggestion is largely a rephrasing and synthesis of Elby \& Yerdelen-Damar’s \cite{elby_rethinking_2020} discussion of generativity in curricular products; it also echoes other arguments that it is important for teachers to understand the purposes and aims of curricular materials \cite{shulman_those_1986, shulman_knowledge_1987, ball_reform_1996, davis_designing_2005, harlow_structures_2010, robertson_curricular_2021}.